comoestassergio/resumatiq/README.md

-Résumé Creator
+# Résumé Creator

-Creating résumés made as easy as never before.
+*Creating résumés made as easy as never before.*

-It is an easy to use résumé constructor.
+It is an easy to use **résumé constructor**.
 It walks you through all the steps and gives a complete CV at the end.
-You can save it as a PDF and use to apply for your dream job.
+You can *save* it as a PDF and use to apply for your dream job.

-This project is built using React, TailwindCSS and DaisyUI.
+### This project is built with:
+- React
+- TailwindCSS
+- DaisyUI